spsJakubSzydlowski/Evergrint/README.md

-# Evergrint DEMO
+# Evergrint

 ## About

-Evergrint is a 2D RPG made in Godot Engine inspired by games like Terraria, Forager and Minecraft.
+Evergrint is a 2D RPG game made in Godot Engine inspired by games like Terraria, Forager and Minecraft.
 Explore the world, fight enemies, gather better items and summon a boss underground!

 ## Play